nierdna/hermit-diagrams/whales/README_W_Pre_Market_AMM.md

 ```
 Where:
 - x: Amount of base tokens
-- y: Amount of w-pre-tokens
+- y: Amount of w-token
 - P: Current price
 - L: Liquidity constant

-### General Formula for w-pre-token Amount
+### General Formula for w-token Amount
 ```
 y = x · (√Pb - √Pa) / (1/√Pa - 1/√Pb)
 ```
-This formula is used when LP providers add liquidity to calculate how many w-pre-tokens should be minted.
+This formula is used when LP providers add liquidity to calculate how many w-token should be minted.

 ## Diagrams